CtrlK

 Workflow Clarity

 While individual operations are clear, multi-step workflows lack explicit validation checkpoints.
-For example, the cloud-native workflow pattern doesn't include verification that data was written correctly, and format conversion lacks error handling or validation steps.
+For example, the cloud-native workflow pattern doesn't include verification that data was written correctly.
+The 'Common Issues and Solutions' section helps but workflows could benefit from explicit 'verify before proceeding' steps.

 2 / 3